The historical Boggo Road prison could be a major Brisbane heritage treasure, but its potential remains unlocked. BAHA aims to change this.

-A not-for-profit model would also make prices more affordable.
+A high-use, not-for-profit model would also make prices more affordable.

-We want to encourage different people to create, to research, to share the stories, to entertain and challenge, and make Boggo Road a place that people come back to again and again.
+We want to encourage different people to create, to research, to share the stories, to entertain and challenge, and make Boggo Road a place that visitors come back to again and again.

 Boggo Road will finally open its doors to the community, welcoming visitors into its unique indoor and outdoor spaces to experience a variety of events and activities that connect with the themes of punishment, rehabilitation, redemption and reconciliation.